swat-ds/liblab/index.md

 - [Yau, Nathan.
 Visualizing the Unertainty in Data](https://flowingdata.com/2018/01/08/visualizing-the-uncertainty-in-data/)
 - *optional in class reading*[Osman, Jenna. from *Motion Studies*.
 PEN Poetry Series.
 November 25, 2015.](https://pen.org/from-motion-studies/)

+- Guest speaker: James Truitt, Digital Archivist

 ## Week 9 - November 16: Maps
+What are the politics of maps?
+How does the platform used to create and provide access to geographic information shape our understanding of space?

 - [How to Lie with Maps](https://tripod.swarthmore.edu/permalink/01TRI_INST/1e1odpu/alma991013533059704921)
 - [How to Map Nothing](https://placesjournal.org/article/how-to-map-nothing/)